 What we now face is the need to manage our space to continue keeping the circulating print collection updated and relevant.
 That’s what this project is about.

-For more information, please contact Douglas Black, Head of Collections Management.
+For more information, please contact Douglas Black, Collection Development Librarian.
 He’ll be happy to meet with anyone or any group to talk more about library collections and/or this particular project.